EVNdevs/EVN-arduino/docs/actuators/evnmotor.rst

 It increments at the speed given by the user, so if the user wants to run their motor at 30DPS, the position signal increases at a rate of 30 degrees per second.

 Now that we have the position signal, we need a way to command our motor to follow this position signal closely (thus moving at the desired speed to the desired endpoint).
-We use a **Proportional-Integral-Derivative (PID) controller** to do so.
+We use a **Proportional-Derivative (PD) controller** to do so.
 It receives the **error** between our motor's current position and the target position signal, and **outputs the required duty cycle** we need to run our motor at.

-However, this approach usually requires one to **tune** the PID controller's settings to ensure the motor follows the position signal closely, without being too slow or oscillating.
+However, this approach usually requires one to **tune** the PD controller's settings to ensure the motor follows the position signal closely, without being too slow or oscillating.
 Tuning motor PIDs is a bit tricky (you won't have to do it for LEGO motors), but we will be creating a guide for it soon!

-For move functions where the motor runs for a fixed time or runs forever, we eliminate the I component to avoid exceeding the user-input target speed.
-In other words, not exceeding the target speed is prioritized over achieving the correct average speed (distance over time).